bosoninfo/Resource_Data-Wrangling-and-Visualization-in-R/Chapter01/README.md

 ### 1.1.1 Tools for working with data

-There are many tools available for working with data, including spreadsheets and statistical applications such as `SPSS` and `SAS`.
+There are many tools available for working with data, including spreadsheets and statistical applications such as `SPSS`, `SAS`, and `Jamovi`.
 These tools offer user-friendly interfaces for data exploration and modeling.
 However, they may not be sufficient for all data tasks, especially those involving more complex questions or data formats.

 ### 1.1.2 Spreadsheets for working with data